micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: object;
 - _required_: `true`;
-- _description_: contains the variables that will be used to brand the application overriding the default style.
+- _description_: contains the variables that will be used to brand the application, overriding the default style.

 #### primaryColor

 - _type_: string;
 - _required_: `false`;
-- _description_: the primary color of the application, accepted values are 3, 6, or 8 digits Hex and [CSS color keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#color_keywords).
+- _description_: the primary color of the application.
+Accepted values are 3, 6, or 8 digits Hex and [CSS color keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#color_keywords).
   Its value is applied to the `--microlc-primary-color` [`css variables`](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), and is used to calculate the **89% tint** stored in the `--microlc-primary-color-tint-89` variable;
 - _default_: `#1890FF`.